Ray Williams (footballer, born 1946): Later life

-Williams was appointed Vale's chief scout in September 1980, he resigned in November 1994 after being told he had to pay admission fees at Vale Park.
-He then took up a scouting role at Wolverhampton Wanderers, but after making up with Vale he once again became Chief Scout there.
+Williams was appointed Vale's head of youth in September 1980.
+He went on to become chief scout, though resigned in November 1994 after being told he had to pay admission fees at Vale Park.
+He then took up a scouting role at Wolverhampton Wanderers, but after making up with Vale he once again became chief scout there.
 He is credited with discovering talents such as Robbie Earle, Mark Bright and Ian Taylor.
 He lost his job again in the 2002–03 season after the club entered Administration; though he later was re-hired once finances were more stable.
 The club announced that his contract would not be renewed beyond June 2011, partly due to Williams' decision to back prospective investor Mo Chaudry over existing chairman Bill Bratt.

 He qualified as a Mathematics teacher, and taught at Berry Hill High School during his Stafford Rangers days.

-During the 2010–11 season he started work as a commentator at BBC Radio Stoke.
+He worked as a commentator at BBC Radio Stoke for several years.

 Personal life

-Williams married medical practitioner Linda, and had three children.
+Williams married medical practitioner Linda and had three children.

 In November 2009, he was diagnosed with cancer of the prostate.
 He worked his treatment at the University Hospital of North Staffordshire around his commitments to Port Vale.
 He underwent radiotherapy treatment through the summer of 2010, and was given the all-clear in September 2010.